Distributor a Franchisee Under Connecticut Franchise Act

 The decision by a key supplier to terminate a Connecticut-based electrical distributor violated the state's franchise protection law, according to a recent ruling by the Connecticut Supreme Court.
 (Hartford Elec.
 Supply Co. v.
 Allen-Bradley Company, No. 16011).
 The state franchise protection law defines a "franchise" as an oral or written agreement in which (1) the franchisee is granted the right to distribute goods under a marketing plan substantially prescribed by the franchiser, and (2) the franchisee's business operations are substantially associated with the franchiser's trademark, trade name or logo.
 The statute bars termination, cancellation or nonrenewal of the franchise except for "good cause".

-The distributor was terminated in 1997 by its supplier upon 90 days written notice, in accordance with the parties' agreement.
+The distributor was terminated by its supplier upon 90 days written notice, in accordance with the parties' agreement.
 The notice listed six reasons in support of the decision to terminate.
 Significant to this case, one-half of the distributor's business was derived from the sale of the supplier's products and other products were sold as complements to the supplier's products.
 The distributor filed suit and prevailed at trial.

 On appeal, Allen-Bradley argued that it did not prescribe a marketing plan for the distributor, as required in the franchise act.
 The court disagreed and found that there was sufficient control over the distributor to satisfy this requirement.
 Specifically, the distributor was required to prepare an annual business plan for supplier approval; the supplier exerted influence over the distributor's resale pricing and the hiring and firing of its sales personnel; the supplier required extensive training of the distributor's personnel concerning Allen-Bradley products; the supplier exerted significant control over the distributor's inventory level and mix; and the supplier had the right to examine and copy the distributor's sales records and audited financial reports.
 Also of significance was the supplier's Distributor Concern Program, a program designed to remedy a distributor's substandard sales performance.
 Distributor participation in the program was mandatory.